anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 == Installation ==

 = Method #1 =

+ * Go to your WP Admin > Plugins > Add New page.
+ * Search for "Hosted Content Importer".
+ * Click install.
+Click activate.

+= Method #2 =

  * Download this plugin as a .zip file.
  * Go to WP Admin > Plugins > Add new > Upload Plugin.
  * Upload the .zip file and activate the plugin.

-= Method #2 =
+= Method #3 =

+ * Download the file hosted-content-importer.zip.
+ * Unzip the file on your computer.
+ * Upload folder correct-me (you just unziped) to /wp-content/plugins/ directory.
- * Go to your WP Admin > Plugins > Add New page.
+ * Activate the plugin through the WP Admin > Plugins menu.
- * Search for "hosted content importer".
- * Click install.
-Click activate.

 == Frequently Asked Questions ==